RogueFlotilla/ScnMsg/README.md

 ![PNG Image of the Scan Message icon](./icons/ScnMsgIconTransparentWide.png)
 ## Introduction
-The ScnMsg email client is a simple email client created using Python and some HTML with the goal to detect, reduce, and hopefully prevent malware execution, scams, and phishing attempts on the technology illiterate, cyber-unaware, and especially the elderly population that can be easily manipulated.
+The ScnMsg email client is a simple email client created using Python and some HTML with an aim to detect, reduce, and hopefully prevent malware execution, scams, and phishing attempts on the technology illiterate, cyber-unaware, and especially the elderly population that can be easily manipulated.
 The goal is to integrate features that will check emails against existing tools, such as Virus Total, and use AI to assess contents to provide a scoring mechanism to alert a user to potential risks through use of Groq API calls.
 Complex features seen in other email clients such as automatic replies, folder sorting, and advanced filtering rules will intentionally be left out since the target users for this software would likely not be the group to leverage those features and may make its use more complicated for the anticipated user.

 ## Explanation and Details
 Coming soon to a README near you.